-\paragraph{Knowledge-Intensive NLP} While language models can generate highly coherent text and demonstrate signs of reasoning, many real-world tasks require knowledge beyond the local context.
-For example, fact-checking models may be required to locate suitable evidence on the internet.
+\paragraph{Knowledge-Intensive NLP} While language models can generate highly coherent text and demonstrate {reasoning abilities}, many real-world tasks require knowledge beyond the local context.
+For example, fact-checking tasks may require models to locate suitable evidence on the internet or refer to external knowledge \citep{thorne-etal-2018-fever}.
 In the realm of natural language processing (NLP), a task is deemed to be knowledge-intensive when it exceeds the reasonable expectation of human capability to solve it without access to external knowledge.
 The resolution of such knowledge-intensive NLP tasks typically involves the utilization of retriever-reader systems.
-Initially, a retriever extracts a limited collection of pertinent documents from the knowledge source, after which a reader employs the context extracted to generate an appropriate response \cite{chen-etal-2017-reading,lewis2020retrieval,guu2020retrieval}.
-In the context of this paper, we broaden the definition of knowledge-intensive to encompass any NLP task that necessitates not only fundamental language abilities but also the incorporation of knowledge, whether factual or based on common sense, to effectively address the given problem.
-Hence, there is an urgent need to develop effective models for knowledge intensive language tasks \cite{petroni-etal-2021-kilt}.
+Initially, a retriever extracts a limited collection of pertinent documents from the knowledge source, after which a reader employs the context extracted to generate an appropriate response \citep{chen-etal-2017-reading,lewis2020retrieval,guu2020retrieval}.
+Hence, there is an urgent need to develop effective models for knowledge-intensive tasks \citep{petroni-etal-2021-kilt}.